eclipse-edc/Connector/docs/developer/events.md

 By default, events must be serializable, because of this, every class that extends `Event` will be serializable to json by default
 (through the `TypeManager` service).
 The json will contain an additional field called `type` that describes the name of the event class.
-For example, a serialized `SomethingHappened` event will look like:
+For example, a serialized `EventEnvelope<SomethingHappened>` event will look like:

 ```json
 {
   "type": "SomethingHappened",